Join

 Theme File

-- Using your preferred FTP application (ex.
-FileZilla), connect to your server.
-(Note: You can also use any of the Free ‘File Manager’ plugins from the WordPress repository, but we always recommend editing files using FTP just in case something goes wrong.).
+2. Connect to your server using an FTP application such as FileZilla (Free).
+(Note: You can also use a ‘File Manager’ plugin from the WordPress repository, but we always recommend editing files using FTP just in case something goes wrong.).

-- Starting at line 94, add in the code shown below, adjust the domain to match your own, and adjust the educational page to be your own.
+6. Starting at line 94, add the code shown below, adjust the domain to match your own, and customize the educational page.

-In the screenshot below, I’m showing what lines 90-100 look like for my own MyListing websites, just so you have something to compare against.
+The screenshot below shows what lines 90-100 look like for my MyListing websites so that you have something to compare against.

-- Replicate the same file structure from step #3, so that in the end you have a path of wp-content/themes/my-listing-child/templates/dashboard/promotions.
+3. Replicate the same file structure from step #3 so that, in the end; you have a path of wp-content/themes/my-listing-child/templates/dashboard/promotions.

-- Copy your adjusted file that you saved in step #7, to the path in step #9.
+4. Copy the adjusted file you saved in step #7 to the path in step #9.

 CSS